Want to ride one in one of the most beautiful and toughest rides in Oregon?

 The East Rim can take roughly 4 hours to complete, give or take an hour based on individual experience levels.
 Please plan accordingly and start at an appropriate time.
 Riders can choose to continue past the vehicle free portion and complete the entire Rim Drive, which makes the ride a total of 33 miles.
 The additional stretch of riding with traffic and no shoulder does have a significant incline in narrow switchbacks for a small section, but is a great accomplishment for those that complete it.

 Vehicle Parking is located at the Steel Visitor Center, a larger parking lot, and North Junction, which has limited parking.
 When North Junction parking is full, you will be directed to park at the Steel Visitor Center.
+Parking will also be located at Picnic Hill located near the Rim Village Gift Shop.
 We highly recommend ride sharing if you know someone else attending.
+You can refer to the map for parking locations.

 While Crater Lake National Park is a family friendly environment, Ride the Rim strongly encourages families to research the difficulty of this ride to make the best determination whether children should ride with the family.
 This is a challenging ride best suited for intermediate level riders or greater.